-The new De Bethune DB27 Titan Hawk automatic wrist watch features the same toroid-style chapter ring with Roman and Arabic numerals marking hours and minutes respectively that we have already seen on their last year’s De Bethune DB25T Tourbillon Regulator model, but features a very unusual date indicator that looks like it was inspired by a bottle opener.
+The new De Bethune DB27 Titan Hawk automatic wrist watch features the same toroid-style chapter ring with Roman and Arabic numerals marking hours and minutes respectively that we have already seen on their last year’s De Bethune DB25T Tourbillon Regulator (ref.
+DB25TWS3) model, but features a very unusual date indicator that looks like it was inspired by a bottle opener.

 With its case entirely crafted from mirror-polished titanium, the new timekeeper from the relatively young (it has just celebrates its tenth year in business) but quite successful Swiss watchmaking house sports a futuristic, yet easily recognizable design.